AfraidYetJoyful/ingenium_cartographer/README.md

 ## Installation Instructions

-0. Download Default_Apps_Installer.sh if you wish to install the developer version, and RPi_Default_Apps_Installer if you wish to install critical dependencies only.
+0. Download `Default_Apps_Installer.sh` if you wish to install the developer version, and `RPi_Default_Apps_Installer.sh` if you wish to install critical dependencies only.

 1. Navigate to the location of that file in terminal.
 Mark the script as executable using the relevant code snippet: